-6. Choose the diamond
+6. Choose the engagement ring’s diamond

-7. Read the small print
+7. Read the engagement ring’s small print

 Always make sure you have understood your jeweller’s refund and exchange policy – and any resizing terms.
-Don’t rush, read carefully.
+Don’t rush, read carefully!

-8. Check for a guarantee period
+8. Check for a guarantee period for your engagement ring

-This is a no brainer.
-Check that your jeweller offers a craftsmanship guarantee against any manufacturing faults.
+Always check that your jeweller offers a craftsmanship guarantee against any manufacturing faults.
 That way you’re covered for any damage that’s caused by a fault in the ring’s structure.

-9. Take out insurance
+9. Take out insurance for your engagement ring

 Image note: This diamond ring was damaged in a skiing accident.
 Diamonds too can break if enough sudden pressure is applied along what are called their “cleavage lines”.

-10. Find the right jeweller
+10. Find the right jeweller for your engagement ring

 Last, but definitely not least, find a jeweller you feel comfortable with.
 Someone who you can ask as many questions as you want without feeling rushed or pressured.
 Then, it’s finally time to buy the ring!
 As always, feel free to contact us if you need any advice.
 We’re always happy to help.
 And if you’re looking for some inspiration, take a look at our beautiful selection of expertly crafted engagement rings.